Wyver-Solutions/wyver-solutions/20-about.md

 permalink: "about.html"
 cat: about-us
 ---
-Wyver Solutions is the trading name of Mark Berthelemy, a consultant specialising in learning solution architecture, project management and business & process improvement.

-I have over 30 years experience at the interface of learning, business and technology.
+Wyver Solutions helps technical &amp; non-technical teams communicate better.
+We specialise in technology that supports learning, communication and project management.

+The company was started in 2006, by Mark Berthelemy, an educator, technologist and solution architect.

-## My work
+## Our work

-My portfolio includes a range of work from across the public and private sector, in the UK, Sweden and the US.
+Our portfolio includes a range of work from across the public and private sector, in the UK, Sweden and the US, including:

-Examples include:

-- Product design and consultancy services for:
+### Product design and consultancy services for:

-    + An international qualification awarding body
+- An international qualification awarding body
-    + One of the Big Four global professional services firms
+- One of the Big Four global professional services firms
-    + A large orthodontics practice's internal training platform
+- A large orthodontics practice's internal training platform

-- Moodle leadership and support for:
+### Moodle leadership and support for:

-    + A rail engineering corporate academy
+- A rail engineering corporate academy
-    + A B2C site serving 50,000 TEFL trainees
+- A B2C site serving 50,000 TEFL trainees
-    + A government-wide training platform
+- A government-wide training platform
-    + An award-winning NHS leadership programme
+- An award-winning NHS leadership programme
-    + Oxford Health NHS Trust
+- Oxford Health NHS Trust
-    + National Institute for Health Research (Clinical Research Network)
+- National Institute for Health Research (Clinical Research Network)
-    + A global social media organisation
+- A global social media organisation

-- Learning technology reviews for:
+### Learning technology reviews for:

 * a global utility provider
 * National Institute for Health Research - clinical research network

-- Learning technology procurement support for:
+### Learning technology procurement support for:

 + Education for Health
 + Association of Accounting Technicians

-- Learning and communication solution design for:
+### Learning and communication solution design for:

 + Primary Care International
 + Public Media Alliance

-## How I remain independent
+## Being independent

-Precisely who I bring in or recommend is dependent only on your particular requirements.
-I value my independence, and therefore only enter into agreements with suppliers where I can maintain that independence.
-I do not receive any commission or kick-backs for any introductions made.
+Precisely who we bring in or recommend is dependent only on your particular requirements.
+We value our independence, and therefore only enter into agreements with suppliers where we can maintain that independence.
+We do not receive any commission or kick-backs for any introductions made.

-Some suppliers use me to provide solution design, implementation leadership and project management services.
-To avoid conflicts of interest, my preference is to offer this as an independent service directly to my customers, and to only work for the suppliers when *they* have brought me into *their* customers.

-When working on your behalf, I am able to put your interests first.
-A clear line of accountability helps this greatly!

 ## Feedback